-- At all times between purchase and installation the flooring must be properly stored according to installation instructions. - Interior residential construction only. - Only approved products for use over Radiant Heat. - The flooring must be installed below grade, on grade or above grade according to the recommended installation instructions and adhesives. - Material and relative humidity in the area of use must be within a normal range of 35%-55%.
-If this is not mantained it might compermise the integerty of the flooring. - Environmental conditions below 35% RH or above 55% RH may result in cupping, delamination of veneer from core and may become unusable as a floor. - Problems caused by failure of the homeowner or installer to evaluate the jobsite and jobsite conditions are not covered. - This limited warranty applies only where the affected area of the flooring is visible and covers an area greater than 10% of the room. - A description of the problem, photographs, and a sample that clearly shows the warranty problem must be presented to the retailer/distributor for presentation to the manufacturer. - The covered person must provide valid proof of purchase for material and labor in the form of a sales receipt or invoice.
+- At all times between purchase and installation the flooring must be properly stored according to installation instructions. - Interior residential construction ONLY. - Only approved products for use over Radiant Heat. - The flooring must be installed below grade, on grade or above grade according to the recommended installation instructions and adhesives. - Environmental conditions below 35% RH or above 55% RH may result in cupping, delamination of veneer from core and may become unusable as a floor. - Problems caused by failure of the homeowner or installer to evaluate the jobsite and jobsite conditions are not covered. - This limited warranty applies only where the affected area of the flooring is visible and covers an area greater than 10% of the room. - A description of the problem, photographs, and a sample that clearly shows the warranty problem must be presented to the retailer/distributor for presentation to the manufacturer. - The covered person must provide valid proof of purchase for material and labor in the form of a sales receipt or invoice.
 This must show the date of purchase, original purchase price, and that he/she is the original purchaser - Manufacturer must receive written notice within 30 days after discovery of any claimed defect or failure covered under this warranty, but within the time period applicable to the limited warranty. - Manufacturer reserves the right to have a manufacturer's designated representative or firm inspect and take samples of the hardwood floor for analysis. - Manufacturer must be given 60 days following notice to inspect the product to confirm any failure. - Inspections of the hardwood floors must be performed in accordance with industry standards from a standing position with normal lighting and no glare. - Written notice and all photographs, samples and other documentation should be sent to the distributor/dealer from which the flooring was originally purchased.